infamousflame/COMPSCI-Shared-Revision-Wiki/CONTRIBUTING.md

 # CONTRIBUTING

-When contributing to this repopsitory, please first discuss the changes with us through issues before you submit your pull request.
+When contributing to this repository, please first discuss the changes with us through issues before you submit your pull request.

 ## Pull Requests

 Given that this is a markdown wiki, there shouldn't be any extra dependencies.
 Consult @infamousflame or @Super-Fusiom to add dependencies.

-After ensuring your pull request meets the code of conduct standard, you can submit it to be reviewied, and if accepted, we will merge it.
+After ensuring your pull request meets the code of conduct standard, you can submit it to be reviewed, and if accepted, we will merge it.
 Simple as that!
 ## Code of Conduct

 We want to foster an open, welcoming and inclusive environment for everyone.
 As such, you should follow the code of conduct at all times.